BenjaSanchez/academic-kickstart/content/publication/2014-09-hippo/index.md

 publication: "Industrial & Engineering Chemistry Research"
 publication_short: ""

 abstract: "This publication was the result of a research project conducted in the last year of my bachelor's.
 In it we address a common problem in parameter estimation of bioreactor models: as they tend to have many kinetic parameters, for some of these parameters it is challenging to get proper estimates, as they will have either low sensitivity (i.e. a low impact in the model) and/or low significance (i.e. too much variability in their estimation).
-Here we present HIPPO, an Heuristic Iterative Procedure for Parameter Optimization, that finds sets of parameters free of these problems.
+Here we present HIPPO, an Heuristic Iterative Procedure for Parameter Optimization, which finds sets of parameters free of these problems.
 We show that HIPPO works well in two case studies: A microalgal fed-batch bioreactor model and a solid substrate fermentation model."

 # Summary.
 An optional shortened abstract.
 summary: "A method for evaluating kinetic parameters in bioreactor models."